Shellyda/studies-html-css-basic/README.md

 ## Overview

-Welcome to the "O básico de HTML e CSS" repository!
+Welcome!
 This repository provides essential information for individuals looking to kickstart their journey into HTML and CSS.

 ### Main Points: